James Tuck (Canadian football): Edmonton Eskimos / Elks

 Tuck signed with the Edmonton Eskimos on August 30, 2017.
 He was released by the Eskimos on September 8 and re-signed on September 12, 2017.
 In seven games with Edmonton, Tuck recorded an impressive 16 tackles on special teams, as well as one forced fumble.
 He added another forced fumble during the playoffs; his performance in 2017 lead to his contract being extended for 2018.
 However, during April minicamp, Tuck was lost for the season to a ruptured Achilles tendon.
 Tuck returned to form in 2019, making 15 special teams tackles and forcing a fumble.
 He also received his first professional touch, a carry for five yards in Edmonton's season finale, which was Tuck's 58th game.
 He signed a contract extension through the 2021 season on January 11, 2021.

 In the first game of the 2021 season, he recorded his first career reception on August 7, 2021, against the Ottawa Redblacks on the last play of the game where he fell one yard short of a game-winning touchdown.
 He played in all 14 regular season games in 2021 where he had one defensive tackle, four special teams tackles, and four receptions for 45 yards.
 However, he was released on December 28, 2021.

 Saskatchewan Roughriders

 On January 7, 2022, it was announced that Tuck had signed with the Saskatchewan Roughriders.
 He played in 15 regular season games where he had four catches for 38 yards and three special teams tackles.
 He became a free agent upon the expiry of his contract on February 14, 2023.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On February 14, 2023, it was announced that Tuck had signed with the Montreal Alouettes.
+On February 14, 2023, it was announced that Tuck had signed with the Alouettes.
+He played in all 18 regular season games where he had nine receptions for 57 yards.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+Hamilton Tiger-Cats

+On February 13, 2024, Tuck signed with the Hamilton Tiger-Cats.
+He played in all 18 regular season games where he had a career-high 14 catches for 121 yards along with 13 special teams tackles.
+His contract expired on February 11, 2025.

+Coaching career

+On March 18, 2025, it was announced that Tuck had joined the coaching staff for the Hamilton Tiger-Cats where he was named the team's running backs coach and assistant special teams coach.